jmagly/roko-token-extractor/README.md

-# ROKO Token Data Extractor
+# Token Data Extractor

-A comprehensive tool for extracting real-time data for the $ROKO token on Ethereum, including pricing, liquidity, volume, and holder information.
+A comprehensive tool for extracting real-time data for any ERC20 token on Ethereum, including pricing, liquidity, volume, and holder information.
+Easily configurable to track different tokens and stablecoins.

 ## Features